lanreayk/Room-Occupancy-prediction/README.md

 Problem solving skiil, Feature engineering, Machine learning skill, Python, Sklearn, EDA, ETL
 ## Data Source
 The data was given as an intern project during my internship at Prognoz.ai to determine my problem sloving skill as a machine learnig engineer.
+## Modelling
+A logisitc regression was used been a binary classification problem. collinearity and recursive feature elimination were used as feature engineering technique and dimensionality reduction.
+For every manipulation the models were tested for performance comparison.
+The data was not balanced and its better to interprete the F1 score and Recall.